nfodor/apeai/README.md

 ## Overview

-Discover APE AI - the revolutionary no-code API server where you describe what you need in plain English, and it spins up custom APIs on demand.
-Say goodbye to coding and hello to simplicity! #NoCode #APIMagic #APEAI
+APE AI is designed as an API-first platform, meaning you can create new API servers and define their specifications directly through the API endpoint it exposes and using natural language.

-APE AI is designed as an API-first platform, meaning you can create new API servers and define their specifications directly through the API.
-This empowers developers and non-developers alike to rapidly prototype and deploy custom APIs without writing a single line of code.
+Goal is to empower developers and non-developers alike to rapidly prototype and deploy custom APIs without writing a single line of code.

 ## Quick Start Example